grantgasser/matrix_mania/README.md

 # Matrix Mania
+This project is being done as a personal introduction to creating Python packages and making them available with PyPi.

 ### Author: Grant Gasser

-### Summary
-A matrix package with basic operations such as addition, subtraction, and multiplication.

-### Motivation
-This project is being done as a personal introduction to creating Python packages and making them available with PyPi.
+# Files

+# Installation